Indecent exposure in Virginia- Fairfax criminal lawyer on what is banned

 Indecent and nude exposure bans- Covering up over covers risk says Fairfax criminal lawyer

-Indecent exposure (“IE”) is a Virginia Class 1 misdemeanor, jailable up to one year with a fine up to $2,500.00.
+Indecent exposure (“IE”) is a Virginia Class 1 misdemeanor, jailable for up to one year with a fine of up to $2,500.00.
 As a Fairfax sex crimes lawyer, I know that Virginia’s anti-nudity laws cover a wide range of behavior, from what should be socially and legally permissible (for instance letting women bare their breasts no less than men do theirs) to the streaking fad from years ago, to the disturbing (for instance public masturbation and flashing to minors).

 What behavior does Virginia’s indecent exposure law prohibit?

 “Every person who intentionally makes an obscene display or exposure of his person, or the private parts thereof, in any public place, or in any place where others are present, or procures another to so expose himself, shall be guilty of a Class 1 misdemeanor.”
-Excluded from this ban is public breast feeding. § 18.2-387.
+Excluded from this ban is public breastfeeding. § 18.2-387.
 Consequently, the indecent exposure statute does not bar mere nudism.
 Favorable arguments for criminal defendants charged under this statute exist, for instance, when allegations are absent of an erect penis, masturbation, or sexually suggestive actions and statements.
 Morales v.
 Virginia, 31 Va.
 App.
 541 (2000).
 When sexually suggestive statements are accompanied by displaying skimpy genital and buttocks coverings that would be acceptable (even if not enjoyed) on the beach, Virginia Court of Appeals caselaw has made such actions subject to successful IE prosecution.
 Hart v.
 Virginia, 18 Va.App.
 77, 79 (1994).
 Because “obscene” is an element of indecent exposure in the commonwealth, we can look to the obscenity definition in Va.
 Code § 18.2-372, Miller v.
 California, 413 U.S. 15 (1973), and Barson v.
 Virginia, 58 Va.
 App.
 451 (2011).

 It is a felony to flash one’s genitals to children?